STIW3054-A191/Multi-core/README.md

 Name : LIVINIESH NAMBIAR A/L VIJAYA KUMARAN | Matric NO : 255101

+Name : PRA YAT A/L AI CHEK                  | Matric NO : 250615

 # Introduction
 To develop a real-time system using the Java programming language (Maven).
 The system should be able to: